The Bankrate promise

 If you are unable to pay off your secured loan, the lender has a legal claim to your assets and can seize them and sell them to recover the funds it loaned to you.

 Many lenders also require a personal guarantee — a legal promise making business owners personally responsible for their business debt.
 If you stop making payments, lenders can take you to court and try to seize your personal assets.

 Since secured loans are less risky than unsecured loans, interest rates and loan fees tend to be more favorable.
 Below are some main secured loan types and alternative business funding options, along with the advantages and disadvantages of each.

 Secured term loans

 Secured term loans provide a lump sum of cash you repay with interest over time.
 This flexible type of loan works best for large purchases or investments where you know the costs.

 If you have bad credit, online lenders will work with you, but the rates and repayment terms are less favorable.
-Some lenders require you to make weekly payments on some loans and may only give you anywhere from 12 to 24 months to pay back the loan.
+Some lenders require you to make weekly payments and may only give you anywhere from 12 to 24 months to pay back the loan.